sfc-gh-npatil-1/streamlit_dataquality_checker_hackathon/README.md

 # streamlit_dataquality_checker_hackathon

+## Goal: Check your snowflake tables for data quality

+### Implementation:

+Checks snowflake table for missing data.
+Current threshold for percent of null values in table is 30 percent.
+Clicking Apply Tags button creates a quality_score tag in snowflake and assigns to columns that have > 30 percent null.
+(Note tags cannot be applied to datashare objects)

+### Prerequistes:

 1. Update .streamlit/secrets.toml file with your snowflake connection details.
 2. pip install -r requirements.txt
 3. streamlit run dataquality.py